atulajoshi24/calculator/README.md

 Maximum two operands can be provided at a time

 It has very minimal UI and entire focus is on JavaScript

+The problem statment for this is taken from Udemy Course : https://www.udemy.com/course/17-complete-javascript-projects-explained-step-by-step/learn/lecture/5936970#announcements